-Robert R Guinness dissolves partnership in Brewery and it becomes Henry Darley & Co
+Robert R Guinness dissolves partnership in Brewery and it becomes Henry Darley & Co.

 Dublin and Kingston Railway Established.
-Post Office is run by Mrs Ann Carthy
+Post Office is run by Mrs Ann Carthy.

 The Poor Schools at the entrance into the Churchyard of St Brigids.
 It educates 45 boys and the other educates 35 girls).
 Bishop Whately is the occupier at Redesdale.

-Sir Hugh Gough purchases Seamount and changes the name to St Helens (according to Robert S Rait) in 1851, or it may have been changed by Colonel Henry White from who he purchases it.
+Sir Hugh Gough purchases Seamount and changes the name to St Helens (according to Robert S Rait) in 1851, or it may have been changed by Colonel Henry White from who he purchased it.
 Viscount Gough, Field Marshal of the British Army.
 His wife Frances (Maria) opens the gardens to the public.
 The seaward gardens were laid out by Ninian Niven in terraces and named after the 1st Viscounts various campaigns.
 At the front of the house, planters were always filled with scarlet pelargoniums.